Looking for a fun-loving dog breed with lots of energy and a personality to boot?

 Husky Health and Care

-Come shedding season, look out.
-Because of this dog's double coat, Huskies shed a lot.
-A dog's double coat consists of medium-length coarse hairs over a dense undercoat and keep the dogs warm in arctic temperatures but also help regulate their body temperature when the weather turns warm.
-Huskies can range from pure white to red, black, agouti, piebald, black and tan, splash, black and white, silver, copper, brown, sable, or grey.
+Come shedding season, lookout.
+Because of the Siberian Husky dog's thick double coat, they shed a lot.
+A dog's double coat consists of medium-length coarse hairs over a dense undercoat that keeps the dogs warm in arctic temperatures and helps regulate their body temperature when the weather turns warm.
+Huskies come in a variety of colors pure white to red, black, agouti, piebald, black and tan, splash, black and white, silver, copper, brown, sable, or grey.
+They are also known for having blue eyes, either one or both.

 According to VetStreet.com, "Possible inherited diseases for the Siberian Husky include hip dysplasia, an orthopedic condition in which the head of the thigh bone doesn't fit properly into the hip socket.
 Mild cases result in arthritis that may be manageable with medications and other therapies.
 More severe cases require surgery.
 Hip dysplasia is a terrible situation for a dog who loves to run and pull sleds."

-Siberians can also have eye problems including juvenile cataracts, corneal dystrophy, and progressive retinal atrophy.
+There are several other health problems associated with this breed.
+Siberians can have eye problems, including juvenile cataracts, corneal dystrophy, and progressive retinal atrophy.
 So this high-energy dog does have health issues you should take into consideration.
 A reputable breeder can answer any questions you have when you research this breed.
-Remember there are breed rescue groups!
-These working dogs make excellent companions so don't let these health issues steer you in another direction.
+Remember, there are breed rescue groups!
+These working dogs make excellent companions, so don't let these health issues steer you in another direction.

 Bringing Home a Siberian Husky

-If you decide a Siberian Husky puppy is for you, please do your research to avoid buying from puppy mills.
-Visit the Siberian Husky Club of America for more information on the breed.
+If you are looking for a purebred Siberian Husky puppy, look at the list of breeders and do your research to ensure you get a reputable breeder and not a puppy mill.
+Then, visit the Siberian Husky Club of America for more information on the breed.
 Remember that any dog is a commitment; Huskies have a life span of 12-15 years.
-And if you can, adopt don't shop!

 Do you have a Husky sled dog?
-Show us in the comments below!
+Show us on our Wide Open Pets Facebook Page!